ccrusius/gradle-erlang-plugin/README.md

   setDirectory 'path/to/dependency/source/tree'
   outputs.file('generated/file')
 }

-rebar.finalize()
 ```
-A few observations

-* The `finalize()` method is needed for the same reasons it is needed
-  in the `Application` and `RelTool` tasks.
-* You must specify one output file for the task: the system does not
+You must specify one output file for the task: the system does not
 know what `rebar` will generate, so you have to tell it explicitly.

 # Evaluating Erlang Code